BA Graphic Design & Visual Communication

 Berlin International does not offer a Studienkolleg program but would be able to accept students who have completed the appropriate examinations in the type of Studienkolleg program required for your subject choice.

-An alternative to the Studienkolleg would be to enroll in a university near you, or outside of Germany, and complete the first academic year of a bachelor´s degree successfully.
+An alternative to the Studienkolleg would be to enroll in a university near you or outside of Germany and complete the first academic year of a bachelor´s degree successfully.
 In order to meet the admission requirements, the university and program must be fully accredited, you must choose the same subject you intend to apply for at BI, and you must complete the first academic year with all courses and credits successfully.
-For some countries, you may need to complete more than 1 academic year.
+For some countries, you may need to complete more than one academic year.

 Our BA Graphic Design & Visual Communication program is taught in English.
 We will require proof of your language skills.
 German knowledge is not required.